 “Buttons, where are you?”

-He stumbled out of the room, trying to scream for his wife, but finding no sound.
-His legs were no longer bound into the servitude of his brain, and he fell into the hall.
-His arms felt stuck to the carpet and he didn’t find the strength to roll over.
-His eyes blinked slowly.
+He stumbled out of the room, trying to scream for his wife, but produced no sound.
+His legs were no longer bound in servitude to his brain, and he fell into the hall.
+His arms felt stuck to the carpet and he couldn’t find the strength to roll over.
+He blinked slowly.
 Sleep was defeating terror.
 Yet, the terror was with him, just trapped in the darkness behind his eyelids.

 He blinked heavily again.
 He struggled – struggled – to open his eyes.
 When he did, he saw the spider, crouched, in full light, just in front of her legs.
 The spider drew its legs closer, as if coiling a spring.
 Then, it sprinted toward him sickeningly quickly.
 He couldn’t find the strength to move or scream.
 He prayed the medicine would take him before he felt its bite.